jhen0409/react-chrome-extension-boilerplate/README.md

 #### React/Flux hot reload

 This boilerplate uses `Webpack` and `react-transform`, and use `Redux`.
 You can hot reload by editing related files of Popup & Window.

-#### LiveReload

-This boilerplate uses `LiveReload` except for Popup & Window.
-You can let chrome runtime reload by editing content & background scripts.

 ## Build